-Depending on where you come from, the answers changes a lot.
 Traditionally kangaroo has not been a popular choice in protein across the globe.
 Mainstream meat-eaters have rejected the consumption of kangaroo.
-It’s even been criminalised in states like California, where the sale of kangaroo meat or products incurs a heavy fine.
+States like California have banned kangaroo from sale and importation, and sales of kangaroo incur a heavy penalty.

-But, for Aussies, chowing down on Roo meat isn’t all too strange, even though it makes up half of our national emblem.
-You can find kangaroo meat in most Australian supermarkets and butchers, and no one bats an eye.
-And if you haven’t personally eaten it, you likely know someone who has.
+But for Aussies, chowing down on kangaroo meat isn’t all too strange.
+You can find kangaroo in most Australian supermarkets and butchers, and no one bats an eye.
+If you haven’t personally eaten it, you likely know someone who has.

-But there is still some debate between Australians on how acceptable, or ethical, it is to feast on our country’s national emblem.
-Is it right to eat kangaroo, and even more, is it okay to feed your dog kangaroo meat?
+But there is still some debate between Australians on how acceptable or ethical it is to feast on our country’s national emblem.
+Is it right to eat kangaroo?
+And is it okay to feed your dog kangaroo meat?

-Because of this, WAG believes there is much more to say on the debate or feeding your doggo kangaroo meat.
-As ethical consumption advocates, we are confident in our kangaroo meat.
-Not only is it eco-friendly, it’s a sustainable and healthy choice when it comes to your dog’s health.
-We want to shine a light on the reasons why roo meat is right for your dog.
+As ethical consumption champions and advocates for making sustainable choices, we are confident in kangaroo meat.
+Not only is it eco-friendly, choosing kangaroo a sustainable and healthy choice when it comes to your dog’s health.
+We want to shine a light on the reasons why kangaroo is right for your dog.

 According to The Conversation, livestock farming contributes 18% of human produced greenhouse gas emissions worldwide.
 Animal agriculture leaves one of the largest water footprints on the planet.
 Beef is the primary reason for deforestation in the Amazon, with some figures speculating up to 70% of the ancient jungle cut down for pasture.

 In comparison, the kangaroo farming industry appears angelic.
-All kangaroos are completely wild.
+All kangaroos are completely wild – they’re not farmed.
 They roam the vast Australian lands at their own discretion.
 And our wildlife and land doesn’t need to be deforested to house and breed them.

 Some groups express concern at endangering kangaroo populations through consumption.
 But the evidence says otherwise.
 Kangaroos exist in staggering numbers.
-Approximately 50 million live throughout the Aussie outback – that’s double the human population!
+Approximately 50 million live throughout the Aussie outback – that’s double the human population in Australia!
 With no traditional predators remaining, kangaroo populations have boomed.
 They breed without restriction and survive on the scarcest resources.